lafrenierejm/lafreniere.xyz/content/docs/resume.md

   - Acted as technical lead and individual contributor for team's System and Organization Controls (SOC) 2 epics, resulting in
     - 50% fewer source code control policy exceptions across the department,
     - 80% reduction in time spent gathering compliance data, and
-    - auditable secret rotation process.
+    - a rotation process for repository-level secrets (e.g. access tokens) that is auditable.
-  - Enabled GitHub repository settings to be self-served by engineering teams.
+  - Enabled GitHub repository settings to be self-served by engineering teams while ensuring automated SOC 2 compliance.
 - Collaborated with InfoSec and Compliance teams to draft a company-wide open source contribution policy.
 - Improved reliability and development iteration speed of LLM agent platform through infrastructure and observability enhancements.
   - Designed and implemented deployment automation to ensure bit-for-bit reproducibility between stage and production artifacts.